VOCAL JUSTICE TEACHER FELLOWSHIP

 Grow as an educator

-Learn how to facilitate social justice activities, and how to teach public speaking in a critical, yet engaging manner
+Learn how to facilitate social justice activities and teach public speaking in a critical, yet engaging manner.

 Receive fair pay

-Receive $1500 for delivering our program to students over a
+Receive compensation for delivering our program to students, in addition to professional learning workshops.

-Have a consistent one-hour time slot per week to lead Vocal Justice workshops
+Have a one-hour slot per week from October 2021 to May 2022 to facilitate workshops.

-Participate in special programming with other fellows every 2-3 weeks
+Participate in virtual programming with other fellows every 3-4 weeks.

 Have support from their school leadership to participate in the fellowship